pitzer/funky_lights/README.md

 ```
 Note, flash_application will update the main application on all boards connected to the bus by default.
 Change the UID if only one boards should be updated.

-## Visualization
+## Light controller

-The visualization consists of two parts right now.
-A server that serves LED control packets over websockets and a 3D visualizer written in javasript and three.js.

-Note: the websockets server is currently not connected and reimplementing funky_lights.py.
-This should change.
-Either the two programs should become one or the websockets server should be able to listen to the serial coms created by funky_lights.py.
+The light conroller is the main app that generates patterns and distributes them to the LED boards over multiple serial connections.
+The light controller also sends the LED patterns over websockets to a visualization (see below).

-To start the websockets server:
+To start the light controller:
 ```
 cd visualization
 python server.py
 ```
+## Visualization

+To rapidly develop light patterns without any HW, we can use a 3D visualizer written in javasript and three.js.
+This web visualizer receives LED patterns from the light controller over websockets.

-To start a webserver for the 3D visualizer run in the same folder:
+Run the 3D visualizer by starting a web server in the visualization folder:
 ```
+cd visualization
 python -m http.server
 ```
 Now point a browser to http://localhost:8000/three.js/editor

-Video of the prototype: https://youtu.be/v4KDhiCZiSY
+Video of the visualization: https://youtu.be/v4KDhiCZiSY